mo-sharif/codelit/README.md

 # Mo Skool MVP

-The MVP of Mo Skool is the quiz section of the app, which features:

 - Coding editor with syntax highlighter and code beautifier
 - Live preview renderer
 - Real-time Error console

-The app supports admin and student roles, admins have special access to create content for students, and students register to store their progress.
+- Easy to use author tools to speed up content creation and curation.
+- Progress tracking and learning analysis

 # About Me 🐾

-I was fortunate enough to move to the United States when I was little, and it was a dream come true when I experienced freedom for the first time.
-I've used this freedom wisely by dedicating my days to learn all about software engineering.
-My new skills have propelled me far in life.
-I was fortunate to relocate to San Francisco and use my skills to make a huge impact on several organizations.
-I believe this is the perfect time for me to share my experience and knowledge with the world and help others find success.
+I was fortunate enough to move to this country when I was very young, and it was my dream to have the freedom to learn at my own pace.
+Reading articles and watching videos about React wasn't efficient for me.
+Practicing and writing code was the most effective way for me to learn React.
+I am developing Mo Skool to become an interactive tool to learn and share knowledge about React and frontend development.
+Best of all, I want this learning experience to be free and available for everyone to enjoy.

 # Technology

-Built with the future in mind, starting out as a web application but can be easily developed into a mobile app.
+Building Mo Skool with the future in mind, starting out as a web application but can be easily developed into a mobile app.

 - [Mo Skool Demo](https://moskool.com)
-- Design: React Material UI Library
+- Design: Custom UI library + Material UI
 - Frontend: React (React Hooks, HOC, Context API)
 - Backend: Firebase